CompCogNeuro/sims/ch4/family_trees/README.md

 * Do `Init` and `Step Trial`  in toolbar.
 This will run the network through 4 quarters of processing the input, settling in the minus or expectation phase, and then receiving the plus or outcome activation in the `Patient` layer.
 You can use the VCR buttons at the bottom-right of the Network to review these activation states at the end of each quarter (or click on the `Phase` / `ActQ1`, `ActQ2`, `ActM` and `ActP` variables).

 You should see that all of the hidden layers change their activation patterns to reflect this additional information, feeding backward through the bidirectional connectivity, at least to some extent.
-You can click on `ActDif` to see the difference between minus and plus phase activation to see this error signal directly.
+You can click on `Phase`->`ActDif` to see the difference between minus and plus phase activation to see this error signal directly.
 The default network is using the default combination of BCM Hebbian (self-organizing) and error-driven learning in XCAL.
 Let's see how long it takes this network to learn the task.

 * Click on `Train Epoch Plot` to view a plot of performance over epochs of training, and then do `Step Run` (changing `Trial` to `Run` as usual).